This is the first article we have written on how to plan and launch a highly successful Open Source ERP (Enterprise Resource Planning) project.

 Real process and data integration can deliver significant benefits:

 Consider the potential benefits for small to mid-market businesses of removing the need for workarounds.
-We regularly see experienced people, often managers who are stuck fighting with manual workarounds to broken processes such as finance teams spending hours (regularly days!) in Excel to create monthly reports.
-Imagine the benefit when reporting is automated, these key individuals are suddenly free to spend time analysing the data to help the business make further improvements and grow.
+We regularly see experienced people, often managers who are stuck fighting with manual workarounds to broken processes.
+For example, finance teams spending hours (regularly days!) in Excel to create monthly reports.
+Imagine the benefit when reporting is automated.
+Finally, these key individuals are suddenly free to spend time analysing the data to help the business make further improvements and grow.

-ERP is able to create such a level of intimacy between you and your customers that leads to serious competitive advantage.
+ERP is able to create such a level of intimacy between you and your customers.
+One that leads to a serious competitive advantage.

 Put simply the front end of your business will only ever be as good as your back-end.